The Grand Tourer with a V12 Soul

 Although larger and heavier than other Lamborghinis, it retained impressive agility for a four-seater GT.

-Stories that made the Espada legendary.
+Fun Facts : Stories that Made the Espada Legendary

 - The Name: "Espada" means "sword" in Spanish, continuing Lamborghini’s tradition of bullfighting-inspired names.